A female doctor returns home with her children.

 “We’re starting to see more homebuyers use incentives available through specialty programs that can help ease the financial burden of buying a home in the current climate,” said Julie Haddock, mortgage market leader for Bank of Oklahoma.
 “With people not having a lot of disposable cash, these programs can provide more options for borrowers.”

 These programs are becoming particularly key, as home prices and interest rates continue to stay high.
-The median sale price for an existing home in the U.S. hit a record high of $426,900 in June 2024, according to the National Association of Realtors (NAR).
-Meanwhile, the national average rate for a 30-year, fixed-rate mortgage was 6.86%, as of July 24, according to Bankrate.
+The median sale price for an existing home in the U.S. was $418,000 in April 2025, according to the National Association of Realtors (NAR).
+Meanwhile, the national average rate for a 30-year, fixed-rate mortgage was 6.95%, as of May 28, 2025, according to Bankrate.

 Know what’s available